Academics /

 • Ramesh B, Cherian K, Fakoya AOJ.
 Fabrication and Electrospinning of 3D Biodegradable Poly-l-Lactic Acid (PLLA) Nanofibers for Clinical Application.
 Methods in Molecular Biology.
 2019;. doi: 10.1007/7651_2019_213 (Book Chapter)

-• Mantakaki A, Fakoya AOJ, Sharifpanah F. Recent advances and challenges on application of tissue engineering for treatment of congenital heart disease.
+• Mantakaki A, Fakoya AOJ, Sharifpanah F. Recent advances and challenges on the application of tissue engineering for the treatment of congenital heart disease.
 PeerJ.
 2018;6:e5805.

 • Fakoya AOJ, Williams D, Otohinoyi D. Ampanozi G, Krinke E, Laberke P, Schweitzer W, Thali M, Ebert L. Comparing fist size to heart size is not a viable technique to assess cardiomegaly.
 Cardiovascular Pathology.
 2018; 36:1-5.
 Cardiovascular Pathology.
 2019;39:67.